 Find out everything you need to ask when looking for the right doctor.
 Photo: Veer

 The best way to start your search: Ask around -- your friends, family and OB are great sources for referrals.
-You can also find more real mom recommendations in our lila guide, or check the list of American Academy of Pediatrics members in your area.
+You can also find more local recommendations in our pregnancy resources guide, or check the list of American Academy of Pediatrics members in your area.
 (Don't forget to run candidate names through your state's medical board to check for any disciplinary action.)

 Once you’ve got a few names, it’s time to set up the interviews.
 You’ll probably only have about ten minutes for each, so ask the most important questions first.
 Remember, there are no “right” answers here- let your (baby-filled) gut be your guide.